richardpauldev/578PA3.2/test/README.txt

 debuggers are poor for concurrency/distributedness because they change the very thing being observed in a Heisenbergian mannner).

-+ Zookeeper vs. Gigapaxos: The ZK_NOT_GP in GraderCommonSetup means Zookeeper mode, not Gigapaxos mode.
++ Zookeeper vs. Gigapaxos: The GIGAPAXOS_MODE in GraderCommonSetup means GigaPaxos mode, and by consequence not Zookeeper mode.
 You have to fix one or the other for an implementation because they two have different designs, the former being a coordination object storage service and the latter being an RSM.